 ECOWAS - the Economic Community of West African States; based in Abuja, Nigeria (http://www.ecowas.int);

 IGAD - the Intergovernmental Authority on Development (for Eastern Africa) based in Djibouti, Djibouti (http://www.igad.int);

 SADC - the Southern African Development Community based in Gaborone, Botswana (http://www.sadc.int)

 The operations of Result Area 2 are financed by an additional contribution of €20 million made in 2014 to the single-donor Trust Fund of the ACP-EU NDRR Program.
 This supplemental contribution for Result Area 2 thus falls administratively under the ACP-EU NDRR Program, but the activities implemented under Result Area 2 contribute to the ACP-EU Program “Building Disaster Resilience to Natural Hazards in Sub-Saharan African Regions, Countries, and Communities.”

-- The Africa Hydromet Forum took place on 12-15 September 2018.
+The ECOWAS Hydromet Forum took place on 12-15 September 2018.
 More information on the event can be found here.

-- The 8th Central Africa Platform and 4th Central Africa Ministerial Conference on DRR took place in October 2019.
+The ECCAS 8th Central Africa Platform and 4th Central Africa Ministerial Conference on DRR took place in October 2019.
 More information can be found here.

 An ECCAS Regional Capacity Building workshop was held in January 2020.
 Watch the video of the event here (in French).

 Gender strategies and action plans for disaster risk reduction